pinhead-tf2/ResourceMonitorGauge/README.md

 # Hello

-This is the Git repository for my CNIT 361 final project, which is an analog gauge that displays a resource usage statistic of your computer.
+This is the Git repository for my CNIT 361 final project, which is an analog gauge that displays a system monitoring info of your computer.

 # Requirements